open-cogsci/OpenSesame/readme.md

 - A user-friendly interface — a modern, professional, and easy-to-use graphical interface
 - Online experiments — run your experiment in a browser with OSWeb
+- AI — develop your experiments together with [SigmundAI](https://sigmundai.eu/)
 - Python — add the power of Python to your experiment
 - JavaScript — add the power of JavaScript to your experiment
 - Use your devices — use your eye tracker, button box, EEG equipment, and more.